Prerequisites for the Nodinite Install and Update Tool

 Your client browser must support HTML 5, review the Client Browser prerequisites for additional details

 The Update Service is involved in SQL Server related operations and Nodinite uses the Windows Service Microsoft Distributed Transaction Coordinator (DTC) that is responsible for coordinating transactions that span multiple resource managers.
 We have written a dedicated tutorial for Nodinite with our best practices for how to install and configure the DTC Windows Service.

 You must configure the DTC as documented otherwise Nodinite Install and Update Tool will not be able to function

-The Install and Update tool has two components which if installed on different Windows Servers can be run with different and least privileges according to details outlined in this paragraph.
+The Install and Update tool has two features.
+These may be installed on different Windows Servers where they can run with different, and least privileges according to the details outlined next.

 When you install Nodinite Install and Update Tool running the Windows Installer (.MSI) a is assigned an IIS App Pool.
 This IIS App Pool is set to run with ASP.NET Impersonation and all consumers of the Install and Update Tool will be impersonated to this dedicated Windows Service account.
 For anyone to use the Install and Update Tool access rights must be assigned.

 If the impersonated service account for IIS App Pool is not a local administrator then the Windows Domain account must be added to the local 'IIS_IUSRS' group.
 The account used must also be assigned certain SQL Rights, see next paragraph.

 The Update Service is responsible for replacing files on the IIS, installing Windows Services which includes potentially remote start and stop commands.
 In a Windows Server environment this is a highly privileged function that only members of the local Administrators group are allowed to perform.

 Note: The account must have Log on as Service Right AND be a local admin

 Regardless where you install the Update Service, the account for the Update Service must be a local administrator on all Nodinite App- and Web-servers